ArmyAntSEC/GGGT/MMMT_eng_raw.md

 * Prepare six name tags – for example by using index cards and safety pins.
 * Print out the character descriptions and the smaller character notes.
 * Prepare something manual and timeless that the women can work together on.The descriptions below assume that they will prepare something simple to eat, for example a fruit salad.
 Make sure there is enough for the ghosts as well, including the coffee/tea below.
-* Prepare "Fika"[^5] (coffee/tea and biscuits) as well which will be needed for Act 5: The day after / Resolution.
+* Prepare "Fika" as well which will be needed for Act 5: The day after / Resolution.
 * Ensure that the character playing Mother E has a working cell phone.
 Unless there is a clearly visible wall-clock in the space you are playing, make sure all characters have watches or some other way to check the time.
 * Those playing ghosts shall preferably be dressed in as much black as possible.
 Those not playing ghosts shall preferably be dressed in colors other than black.

-[5] "Fika" is a tradition that is deeply engrained in Swedish culture.
-It shares many similarities with the more well-known Brittish Afternoon Tea, but can be held mid-morning, mid-afternoon or late evening and preferably at all of these times of day.
-Coffee is the traditional hot beverage that it is based on, but tea works as well.

 ## Voluntary preparations